Jane Comerford: With Texas Lightning to the Eurovision Song Contest

-In 2005, Jane joined Texas Lightning, a Hamburg-based German country music-inspired band as lead singer.
-They released the single Like a Virgin (cover of Madonna's song), as well as an album called Meanwhile, Back at The Ranch, consisting mainly of country-flavoured covers of popular rock and pop hits.
+In 2005, Comerford joined Texas Lightning, a Hamburg-based German country music-inspired band as lead singer.
+They released the single "Like a Virgin" (cover of Madonna's song), as well as an album called Meanwhile, Back at The Ranch, consisting mainly of country-flavoured covers of popular rock and pop hits.

 In 2006, Texas Lightning, along with Vicky Leandros and Thomas Anders, was nominated by the German public broadcaster NDR to enter the Vorentscheid 2006 (German preselection for the Eurovision Song Contest 2006, which actually took place in Hamburg).
-Their entry was a typical country song No no never, written and composed by Jane Comerford.
+Their entry was a typical country song "No No Never", written and composed by Comerford.
 It came as a clear favourite with the viewers during the voting, and consequently Texas Lightning went on to represent Germany in the ESC.
 As Germany is one of the four biggest contributors to the EBU (organiser of the contest), their entries go straight to the final.
-On the final night, Texas Lightning came 14th, with 36 points, but the song had already reached no. 1 in the German charts.
+On the final night, Texas Lightning came 14th, with 36 points, but the song had already reached No. 1 on the German charts.

 Teaching and coach

-Since 1984, Jane Comerford has been teaching the Popkurs at the Hochschule für Musik und Theater Hamburg.
-Within that education program for popular music, she teaches singing, songwriting, performance, and composition.
+Since 1984, Comerford has been teaching the Popkurs at the Hochschule für Musik und Theater Hamburg.
+Within this education program for popular music, she teaches singing, songwriting, performance, and composition.
 She also provides coaching to artists and bands on an individual basis.
 Among her former students are Wir sind Helden, Die Happy, Cultured Pearls, Seeed, Rosenstolz, Lemonbabies, Fury in the Slaughterhouse and Cucumber Men.
 Other personalities she provided coaching for include Yvonne Catterfeld, Blümchen, Eva Herman, Bettina Tietjen, Katja Riemann and Uwe Ochsenknecht.

-Jane Comerford also worked as a singing and performance coach for the contestants in the 2003 German version of the TV show Fame Academy on RTL II.
+Comerford also worked as a singing and performance coach for the contestants in the 2003 German version of the TV show Fame Academy on RTL II.
 This involved daily work with them for three consecutive months.

-Since June 2007 Jane has worked as a judge and coach on the sixth season of the German Popstars show.
+Since June 2007 Comerford has worked as a judge and coach on the sixth season of the German Popstars show.